OpenMage/magento-lts/README.md

 ## TODO
-* Travis CI tests to check for newly availble patches for each version
+* Travis CI tests to check for newly available patches for each version